 Select an interface or set a subnet for incoming traffic, protocol, and port to be passed to the local network.
 Select the connected device or interface to which the appropriate traffic is forwarded.

 You need to specify the value of the 'Input' field correctly.
-In this field, select the connection or interface through which Keenetic accesses the Internet.
+Select the connection or interface through which Keenetic accesses the Internet in this field.
 In most cases, you should select the 'Provider' interface.
-If you have an Internet connection via PPPoE, PPTP or L2TP, you should select the appropriate connection.
-When connecting to the Internet via 3G/4G USB modem, you should specify this connection, and when connecting via WISP, select the connection with the name of the network to which Keenetic is connected.
+If you have an Internet connection via PPPoE, PPTP or L2TP, you should choose the appropriate connection.
+When connecting to the Internet via a 4G/3G USB modem, you should specify this connection, and when connecting via WISP, select the connection with the name of the network to which Keenetic is connected.

 In the 'Output' field, select the device, connection or interface to which the appropriate traffic will be forwarded (in our example, it is a PC registered in the home network).
 In the 'Output' field, you can select 'Other device' and specify the IP address.
 If you select 'This Keenetic', the destination address will be Keenetic itself.

 In the 'Protocol' field, you can specify a protocol from the list of pre-installed ones, which will be used when redirecting the port.
 If you choose 'TCP' or 'UDP', you can manually specify the port number or port range (in our example, the 'TCP' protocol is used, and in the 'Open the port' field, the application port 3389 is specified).

 In the 'Work schedule' field, you can add a schedule, according to which this rule will function.

 NOTE: Important!
 To check the port forwarding performance, you need to access the router's WAN interface from the Internet.
 Port forwarding will not work when accessing from the local network.

-Now, to connect to the desktop from the Internet, you will need to use an address in the form of Keenetic_WAN_IP-address:port_number.
+Now, to connect to the desktop from the Internet, you will need to use Keenetic_WAN_IP_address:port_number.

 NOTE: Important!
-There is no need to make additional settings of the firewall because when you use the forwarding rule, the router opens access to the specified port by itself.
+There is no need to make additional firewall settings because the router opens access to the specified port by itself when you use the forwarding rule.

 2. Port forwarding with the port number changing (port mapping)